danielzhang2001/Clodbot/README.md

-# Your Friendly Amphibian Pokemon Utility Bot
+# Your Pokemon Utility Bot

 ## About: